haninisrina/SQL_Project_Data_Job_Analysis/project_sql.md

 4. The demand for junior vs. senior roles. </p>

 **🎯 Objective:**</br>
-Provide insights into the demand trends for data-related roles in Indonesia to help job seekers make informed career decisions.
-Understanding hiring trends allows professionals to identify in-demand skills and employers to align recruitment strategies accordingly.
+<p> Provide insights into the demand trends for data-related roles in Indonesia to help job seekers make informed career decisions.
+Understanding hiring trends allows professionals to identify in-demand skills and employers to align recruitment strategies accordingly. </p>

 ```sql
 -- 🔹 Identifying the Most Demanded Data-Related Jobs in Indonesia